 Every year, the YMCA posts open summer camp counselor positions.
-There often aren’t very many because there is a high retention rate from summer to summer.
-Kim is the perfect example, having spent every summer since college working in some capacity at Y camps.
-She’s now been with the Y for 17 years.
+There usually aren’t very many openings because the YMCA has a high retention rate from summer to summer.
+Kim is the perfect example having spent every summer since college working in some capacity at Y camps.
+She’s now been with the Y for 20 years.

 “We may have 60 - 80 applicants for only 15 - 20 positions,” she said.
 “Our interview process is serious.
 We only choose the best of the best.”

-Selected applicants first participate in a group interview, in which they have to lead an activity, answer questions, and show how well they work as a team.
+Selected applicants first participate in a group interview.
+Here they have to lead an activity, answer questions and show how well they work as a team.

 Those that move on to a second interview are interviewed individually.
 A job offer is contingent on three reference checks and a thorough background screening.
 Before they begin their job as a camp counselor, they read a thorough training guide and take two online courses – one on blood-borne pathogens and the other on child abuse prevention.

 Lead counselors receive CPR/First Aid training.
 In May, all camp staff meet for 30 hours prior to camp to train in specific areas that include safety, character development and team building.
 Counselors encourage campers to try new things and to make new friends.
-Counselors also take every opportunity to role model and teach character development.
+Counselors also take every opportunity to demonstrate and teach character development.

 Parents tell us all that training makes a difference.

 “YMCA camp counselors are one of the reasons my daughter can’t wait to go back to summer camp,” said Andrea, a YMCA parent.
 “I love the Y camp counselors.
 They really took the time to get to know my daughter.”

-Y camps are deeply rooted in tradition, offering a unique experience.
-Many camps offer one focus or specialty, whereas a Y camp provides the chance for children to participate in many different activities and experiences like archery, sports, swimming, crafts and more.
+YMCA camps are deeply rooted in tradition and offer a unique experience.
+We have camps offer one focus or specialty, and camps where children participate in a variety of activities and experiences like archery, sports, swimming, crafts and more.